PennockTech/self-build-tools/README.md

  * `dns_ask_auth`: issue a DNS query to each of the authoritative nameservers for the domains of the parameters, asking for the value from each and showing them.
 This is useful for consistency checks.
-The default qtype is `TXT`, and `SOA` is a useful choice for seeing if the SOA serials are consistent.
+   + The default qtype is `TXT`, and `SOA` is a useful choice for seeing if the SOA serials are consistent.
+   + DNSKEY records will have derived DS records and various flags added as comments, to aid in glue debugging.
  * `dns_cache_warm`: a way to ask multiple DNS recursors a large number of queries in parallel, useful for pre-warming DNS caches.
    + This expects a configuration file, default at